 Email marketing is one of the most effective ways to keep in touch with customers.
 It’s cost effective and, if done properly, can help build brand awareness and loyalty.
 At a typical cost of only a few cents per message, email marketing is quite a bargain in terms of price and time when compared to direct mail.
 In addition, response rates on email marketing are strong, ranging from five to 35 percent, depending on the industry and format.
 Response rates for traditional mail average much lower, barely cracking the three percent mark.

 Still not convinced email marketing is for you?
 Keep reading.
 Another benefit of email marketing is the demographic information that customers provide when signing up for your email newsletter.
 Discovering exactly who your customers are—how old they are, what their interests are, what region of the country they reside in—can help you tailor your products and services to best suit their needs.

-If you're ready to ready to create your email newsletter, ask yourself the following questions before you begin:
+If you're ready to create your email newsletter, ask yourself the following questions before you begin:

 Should I use HTML or Plain Text?

 Response rates for HTML newsletters are generally far higher than plain text, and graphics and colors tend to make the publications look far more professional.
 The downside is that HTML email is slower to download, and some email providers may screen out HTML email.